 Most studies suggest that for major mental health disorders, a treatment approach involving both drugs and psychotherapy is more effective than either treatment method used alone.

 Psychiatrists are not the only mental health care practitioners trained to treat mental illness.
-Others include clinical psychologists, advanced practice nurses, and social workers.
+Others include clinical psychologists, psychiatric nurse practitioners, and social workers.
 However, psychiatrists (and psychiatric nurse practitioners in some states) are the only mental health care practitioners licensed to prescribe drugs.
 Other mental health care practitioners practice psychotherapy primarily.
 Many primary care doctors and other types of doctors also prescribe drugs to treat mental health disorders.

 A number of psychoactive drugs are highly effective and widely used by psychiatrists and other medical doctors.
 These drugs are often categorized according to the disorder they are primarily prescribed for.
 For example, antidepressants are used to treat depression.